LuRsT/numbrs/README.md

 ## Instalation:

-The only requirement for this script is perl, which, if you're using Linux, you most certainly already have.
+The only requirement for this script is `awk`, which, if you're using Linux, you most certainly already have.
 Just put the file in one of the many paths that your `$PATH` already has, hopefully, you'll have write access to one of them to put the file there and